autc04/Retro68/README.md

 -----------------------------

 `LaunchAPPL` is a tool included with Retro68 intended to make launching the compiled Mac applications easier.
-It's use is optional, so you may skip reading this section.
+Its use is optional, so you may skip reading this section.

 Currently, LaunchAPPL supports the following methods for launching Mac applications: